copasi/model_replicator/examples/Neuron_networks_II/README.md

 ### Case 1

-We create a network of 100 neurons with 200 chemical synapses connected randomly, encoded in the file *network100-200.dot*.
+We create a network of 100 neurons, each one with two incoming chemical synapses connected randomly, for a total of 200 synapses.
+This network is encoded in the file *network100-200.dot*.
 The neurons are based on the Izhikevich model and were tuned to be regular spiking neurons.
 The network is depicted below:

 ![network of 100 neurons with 200 synapses](network100-200.png)